fastpinball/fast-mpf-starter-configs/README.md

 * `-b` means MPF will not try to connect to a media controller
 * `-t` means MPF will not run the text UI, and will instead show the logs in the console
 * `-c` means MPF will use the config file you specify
+* You can stack multiple parameters so `-b -t -c` is the same as `-btc`, etc.

-So depending on your hardware configuration, you'll run one of the following commands:
+Depending on your hardware configuration, you'll run one of the following commands:

 **Neuron Only**

-    mpf -bt -c neuron
+    mpf -btc neuron

 **Neuron with FP-EXP-0071 expansion board**

-    mpf -bt -c neuron-0071
+    mpf -btc neuron-0071

 **Neuron with FP-EXP-0081 expansion board**

-    mpf -bt -c neuron-0081
+    mpf -btc neuron-0081

 ### Step 6.
 Enjoy!